MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

 ## Build a binding library

-The next step is to create a Xamarin.Android binding project using the Visual Studio binding template, add required metadata, native references and then build the project to produce a consumable library.
+The next step is to create a Xamarin.Android binding project using the Visual Studio binding template, add required metadata, native references and then build the project to produce a consumable library:

 1. Open Visual Studio for Mac and create a new Xamarin.Android Binding Library project, give it a name, in our case **testBubblePicker.Binding** and complete the wizard.
 The Xamarin.Android binding template is located by the following path: **Android > Library > Binding Library**: